cea-hpc/modules/doc/source/modulefile.rst

  values in its accepted value list, exception made for the ``0`` and ``1`` integers.
 An error is raised otherwise.

+ Variant *name* should only be composed of characters part of the ``A-Za-z0-9_-`` range.
+Also, a variant name cannot start with ``-`` (minus) character and the overall name cannot just be a number.
+An error is raised if specified *name* does not match these rules.

  A variant cannot be named ``version``.
 An error is raised otherwise.

  .. only:: html